Acceleration of Heavy Ions at Non-Relativistic Collisionless Shocks: High- regime

 \section{High-$M$ regime}

 We first consider a benchmark run representative of strong shocks with $M = 40$.
 Figure~\ref{fig:energy_compare}a shows the downstream energy spectra for different species at $t = 500\,\omega_c^{-1}$, measured over an integration window of $450\, d_i$ downstream of the shock.
 This choice ensures that the spectra reflect only the latest acceleration stages, without contamination from earlier times, when injection of heavy ions has not started, yet.
 The results are compared with a run using the same parameters but including only H (dashed lines).
 When heavy ions are included, the normalization of the H non-thermal tail decreases and ends up below the He tail, which dominates energetically; the CNO ions remain subdominant, with spectra about an order of magnitude below both H and He, according to the expected enhancement $\propto (A/Q)^2$.
 In addition, H and He particles reach maximum energies $\sim 2$ times higher than H in the H-only run.
 The modification of the H spectrum and the higher maximum energies attained indicate that heavy ions play a dynamically important role in the acceleration process, as we will discuss in the next Section.
-Finally, in the presence of heavy elements, the peaks of the He and CNO Maxwellians scale correctly with $A$, consistent with the test-particle results of CSY17, whereas the H peak does not, a result of the extra energy that the shock channels into heavy ions, which is subtracted from the heating of thermal H.
+Finally, in the presence of heavy elements, the peaks of the He and CNO Maxwellians scale with $A$ as reported by CSY17, whereas the H peak does not, a result of the extra energy that the shock channels into heavy ions, which is subtracted from the heating of thermal H. Models of X-ray bremsstrahlung or Balmer emission that rely on inferring the H temperature from Rankine--Hugoniot conditions or assume that all the species are in thermal equilibrium may be affected by this effect.

 To quantify particle acceleration, for each species $s$ we compute two quantities: the \textit{individual} efficiency $\varepsilon_{s}$ and the \textit{total} efficiency $\varepsilon_{s,\rm tot}$, defined by